126 East Superior Street | Architect: Olive Traphagen | b. 1890 | Extant

 The front façade of the police headquarters is divided into three sections.
 The center section was originally a three-sided bay extending from the building’s base to the top of the building, two full stories—the bays have since been removed so that more modern, efficient windows could be installed.
 The main entrance, in the furthest-right section, was originally accessed through raised-panel double doors.
 These have been replaced for more efficient and secure doors, but the originals are still stored within the building.
 Above the entry’s transom windows—glazed with beveled glass—a carved sandstone lintel displays the word “Police.”
 Two dome caps—originally gilded and crowned by “long, needle-like metal spires”—once topped each corner of the building’s Superior Street façade, but the cap of the northeastern corner of the building is gone, as is the gold paint on its counterpart.
 An ornamental iron grate that once crowned the building’s gabled parapet now rests in the building’s Michigan Street level, awaiting restoration.

 The building’s first floor—the Superior Street level—saw most of its activity.
 The front half of the building held the police chief’s office and private room, a captain’s office, a sergeant’s office, and the female cell department, which included three 7 x 7-foot cells, each with a toilet and sink.
 The rear half of the first floor was itself split into two levels just 7 feet high.
 Each level housed 16 roughly 7 x 4.5-foot cells—32 in all—located in two columns in the center of the building, so that no cell was backed against an interior wall.
 Still, the exterior windows—inaccessible to prisoners in their cells—were covered with iron bars.
 Bathrooms for prisoners and police officers were located off the central corridor, which included a stairwell leading down to the basement and up to the second floor.
 The second floor was dedicated to the training and well-being of police officers.
 The front was a large drill hall for training, and the back was a dormitory where officers could spend the night.
-(Scroll to the end of the story to see floor plans for all four levels.)

 The Michigan Street level is also considered the building’s basement.
 Built in the days before automobiles, its main use was for the headquarters of the patrol unit, which utilized horses.
 It featured two sets of tall, heavy raised-panel, four-leaf doors set within massive Romanesque arches: this level originally served as the department’s stables and needed to be wide and tall enough for the horses and wagons that were housed inside.
 It included four stables (one was a spare) a driver’s room, and a grain room for feed.
 Beyond the stables was the patrolmen’s quarters and a battery room with electrical stores—Traphagen’s design anticipated the day when Duluth would be fully powered.
 Adjacent to the battery room and the patrol quarters was the vault, used to store evidence and other confiscated items.